djaodjin/djaodjin-saas/docs/ledger.rst

-In a minimal cash flow accounting system, *orig_account* and *dest_account* are optional, or rather each ``Organization`` only has one account (Funds) because we only keep track of the cash transaction.
+In a minimal cash flow accounting system, *orig_account* and *dest_account* are optional, or rather each ``Organization`` only has one account (Funds) because we only keep track of the actual transfer of funds.

-In a more complex system, we want to keep track of cash assets, revenue and expenses separately because those numbers are meaningful to understand the business.
+In a more complex system, like here, we want to keep track of cash assets, revenue and expenses separately because those numbers are meaningful to understand the business.
 The balance sheet we want to generate at the end of each accounting period will dictate the number of accounts each ``Organization`` has as well as the movements recorded in the double-entry ledger.

 In an online subscription business, there are two chain of events that trigger ``Transaction`` to be recorded: the